newforestberlin/Forki/README.md

 `./run.sh`

 # Setup IoT-Platform with [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

+You need to edit the ./backend/.env.example, rename it to .env and place the IP of your local machine in the RASPBERRY_PI_URL variable

 ```
 git clone https://github.com/newforestberlin/Forki.git forki-platform
 docker-compose up
 ```

 # Setup IoT-Platform on local machine

+You need to edit the ./backend/.env.example, rename it to .env and place the IP of your local machine in the RASPBERRY_PI_URL variable

 ```
 git clone https://github.com/newforestberlin/Forki.git forki-platform
 cd ./forki-platform/frontend